iterative/dvc.org/content/docs/user-guide/experiment-management/experiments-overview.md

 - Make certain experiments [persistent] by committing their results to Git.
 This lets you repeat the process from that point.

-[pipeline]: /doc/user-guide/project-structure/pipelines-files
 [compare]: /doc/user-guide/experiment-management/comparing-experiments
 [persistent]: /doc/user-guide/experiment-management/persisting-experiments

 ## Initialize DVC Experiments on any project

-DVC Experiments build on basic semantics of <abbr>DVC projects</abbr>.
-This means that minimal formalities are required.

-`dvc exp init` lets you quickly onboard an existing data science project to use DVC Experiments, without having to worry about bootstrapping DVC manually.
-You can either supply a `command` to execute your experiments or use the `--interactive` flag (`-i`) to be prompted for that and other optional customizations.
+To use DVC Experiments you need a <abbr>DVC project</abbr> with a minimal structure and configuration.
+To avoid having to bootstrap DVC manually, the `dvc exp init` command lets you quickly onboard an existing project to the DVC Experiments workflow.

-This creates a simple `dvc.yaml` file for you.
-It uses sane default locations for your project's <abbr>dependencies</abbr> (data, parameters, source code) and
+It will create a simple `dvc.yaml` metafile, which codifies your planned experiments.
+This includes the locations for expected <abbr>dependencies</abbr>
+(data, parameters, source code) and <abbr>outputs</abbr> (ML models,
-<abbr>outputs</abbr> (ML models or other artifacts, <abbr>metrics</abbr>, etc.)
+<abbr>metrics</abbr>, etc.).
+These assume [sane defaults] but can be customized
--- which you can customize via `-i` or other options of `dvc exp init`.
+with the options of `dvc exp init`.

+💡 We recommend adding the `-i` flag to use its `--interactive` mode.
+This will ask you how to run the experiments, and guide you through customizing the aforementioned locations (optional).

-You can review the results (and commit them to Git) to begin using DVC Experiments.
-Now you can move on to [running your experiments][run] (next).
+You can review the resulting changes to your repo (and commit them to Git) to begin using DVC Experiments.
+Now you can move on to [running experiments][run] (next).

-[codify a pipeline]: /doc/user-guide/project-structure/pipelines-files
+[sane defaults]: /doc/command-reference/exp/init#description